Kim Jong Un’s bizarre North Korea propaganda photos

 November 2017: Kumsong Tractor Factory

-Kim had some fun at a tractor factory in November while, once again, giving field guidance, the KCNA said.
-The despot was even pictured in the driver’s seat of the tractor with his hands on the wheel.
-A group of people were seen taking notes as Kim talks to them.
+Kim had some fun at a tractor factory in November while, once again, giving field guidance, KCNA said.
+The despot was even pictured in the driver’s seat of a tractor with his hands on the wheel.
+A group of people were seen taking notes as Kim talked to them.

 December 2017: Kim at a tire and potato flour factories